// blog/productivity/

 The home row is the foundation of touch typing: left fingers rest on A S D F, right fingers rest on J K L ;.
 Each finger owns a specific region of the keyboard.
 This positioning eliminates wrist movement and lets fingers travel the shortest possible distance to any key.

 If you type with two fingers or look at the keyboard, the single highest-impact change you can make is learning the home row.
-It will feel slower for the first 2–4 weeks as muscle memory forms.
+It feels slower for the first 2 to 4 weeks as muscle memory forms.
 After that, speed climbs quickly.

 2. Practice deliberately, not just repeatedly